 DOT Drug and Alcohol Testing Defense

 Oftentimes, the best defense to a positive DOT drug test is to provide the MRO with a sufficient medical explanation.
-However, when an airman has no idea how a test shows positive, it may be necessary to determine if there were flaws in how the specimen was originally collected.
-This argument can be made by having a “split sample” tested, as well as having an aviation attorney carefully review the laboratory’s documentation in comparison with the DOT’s regulations.
-Remember, however, in the event that an airman is forced to argue that there was a problem with the specimen or the collection process, it is imperative to begin an investigation as soon as possible, so as to avoid losing the opportunity to have additional samples tested, as well as to protect any other necessary evidence.
+However, it may still be necessary to determine if there were flaws in how the specimen was originally collected and tested.
+This argument sometimes is initiated by having a “split sample” tested, as well as having an aviation attorney carefully review both the collector and laboratory’s documentation in comparison with the DOT’s regulations.
+Remember, in the event that an airman is forced to argue that there was a problem with the specimen or the collection process, it is imperative to begin an investigation as soon as possible!
+Doing so, can help avoid losing the opportunity to have additional samples tested, as well as to protect any other necessary evidence.

 Another common problem which occurs is when an airman with “shy-bladder” syndrome or who is otherwise unable to provide a specimen leaves the testing site before testing is complete.
 It should be noted that a test will be deemed a failure in the event that an airman leaves a testing site prior to test completion.
 Nevertheless, the unique facts and circumstances surrounding your situation should be analyzed by an aviation attorney to determine if your failure to provide sufficient specimen was handled correctly by the testing facility.